topukhan/kuteapp/README.md

-# Notification Implementation in Laravel App
+# Social Media App with Notification Implementation in Laravel

-This is a basic guide to the notification implementation in a Laravel app.
 This app allows users to create posts, like posts, comment on posts, and manage friend requests.
 The primary focus of this README is on implementing notifications.

 ## Features